-When another close friend of mine told me she was diagnosed with bipolar, I being the bookworm that I am, went into research mode.
-There are books out there about how to love someone with mental health conditions.
+When another close friend of mine told me she was diagnosed with a bipolar disorder, I being the bookworm that I am, went into research mode.
+There are books out there about “how to love someone with mental health conditions”.
 As much as I fully believe that love is something to be studied, it is in practice that we fully grasp its meaning.
 As I considered my past, my discovery that I myself was that someone with mental health conditions began to shift how I viewed caring, compassion, and conscientiousness.
 I became more aware of my default “I” vs “them” I became more aware of the fact that socialization plays a huge role in the “othering” of people.
 Because of that I wanted to overcome social conditioning and do more “we” and “us” kind of thinking, even if it went against the grain.
 When I feel a bit more in touch with the “we” and “us” mindset, I think loving all boils down to the same elements whether one has a mental health condition or not.
 It’s simply that you love someone in a way that speaks to them, not in the way you’ve concocted in your head based off of how you want to be loved.
 Too often we mentally construct a fantasy version of someone molded from a shortsighted perception of the impression they left with us.
 Then we cling to the idea of what we should be to that person and how that person should be to us.
 I’ve been terribly guilty of doing that myself.

 Here’s one of the hard lessons I’ve learned so far.
 The reason something so simple falls apart is because we don’t know how we want to be loved due to not loving ourselves first.
 How can you accept being loved if you can’t accept and love yourself?
-People love you based on what they, themselves, learned about love and care and can’t speak your love language and love you the way you want if you don’t show up for the love being given.
+People love you based on what they, themselves, learned about love, and care.
+They can’t speak your love language and love you the way you want if you don’t show up for the love being given.
 I didn’t love myself.
 In fact, I didn’t even know, like, or trust myself.
 I was never going to be able to accept someone loving a person I couldn’t stand to be around.
 It only made me feel more inferior and inadequate because I saw more of what was wrong with me, and why I couldn’t measure up.
 This was the biggest reason my marriage failed many moons ago.
 And it would be the reason why any relationship I attempted would fail afterwards.

 I didn’t think I was capable of love.

 A shell of a person, I’ve been that girl before.
 I didn’t feel worthy of being loved, and I didn’t feel loving.
 I understood caring enough because I didn’t want “bad” things to happen to anyone, but I thought that was all I could do.
 I understood possessiveness, I have both been accepting of being a possession and wanting to possess.
 I understood abandonment and clinging due to fear of abandonment.
 I understood isolation and avoidance, and even abuse.
 It would often be accompanied with the words “I love you” but I knew even then that this was not love.
 My actions, however, didn’t want to cooperate with my knowledge.
 Even though I’d been hurt (was the “victim”) so many times before, it wasn’t until I became the “villain” that I was finally ready to acknowledge just how empty and dead I was on the inside.
-You see it’s easy to play victim, you don’t have to change because everyone else is to blame for your life.
+You see, it’s easy to play victim, you don’t have to change because everyone else is to blame for your life.
 You can keep on being miserable, complaining about your circumstances, and how they make you feel so low…you don’t have to worry about growth because there’s nothing wrong with you.
 They are to blame not you.
-You’re just trying to help.
+You’re just “trying to help”.